subhamX/ibm-cloud-foundry-deploy/README.md

         SPACE: ${{ secrets.SPACE }}
 ```

+Head over to this [repo](https://github.com/subhamX/fiboapp) which hosts a simple NodeJS application, and uses this action to deploy the application to `IBM Cloud` on every push to master branch.

-**Note:** We are suppressing all major output logs as potentially it might reveal your IBM cloud email, Cloud Foundry application name, etc. In this process, some information like final deploy URL etc. is also getting ignored.
-We are working on adding more information to the logs, but safeguarding your minute credentials is our utmost priority.
-Deploy URL and other build information will be added in the next version, very soon!
+**Note:** We are suppressing all major logs as IBM CLI displays your IBM cloud email, org name, etc. during the deploy.
+In this process, some information like final deploy URL etc. is also getting ignored.
+IBM Cloud CLI generates these logs, and there isn't an option to filter them.
+We are working on adding more detailed information to the action logs after filtering out sensitive ones.
+This action will output the final Deploy URL, and more detailed build information in the next version, very soon!
 Meanwhile, you can access the deploy logs and additional information in the cloud foundry dashboard.

 ## Contributing